SainsburyWellcomeCentre/aeon_acquisition/README.md

 In case the configuration of the environment ever gets corrupted, you can revert the `bonsai` folder to its original state by deleting all the executable and package files and folders and re-running the `setup.cmd` script.
 This process may be automated in the future.

+### Alerts Webhook

+The system supports sending alerts to incoming webhooks configured on a Slack or Teams channel.
+This is used during acquisition for live notifications of critical failures, warnings or other conditions of interest which might require manual intervention.

+The following setup procedure details how to configure an incoming webhook (admin access is required):
+1. Create the Teams channel which will receive the alerts.
+2. Right-click channel name > `Connectors`.
+3. Find **Incoming Webhook** and click `Configure`.
+4. Provide a name for the Webhook and click `Create`.
+5. Copy the webhook URL and store it, this is the `Address` you will need to provide to the `SendMessageCard` node.

 ### Data Transfer

 Data is continuously transferred to a CEPH partition by calling Robocopy from a scheduled task which runs periodically every hour.
 This task is started as soon as the computer boots, using the OS task scheduler.
 A script with the task definitions is versioned in this repository at `workflows\RobocopyAeon.xml`.
 This script can be installed in a new computer by opening the Task Scheduler app and selecting `Action > Import Task`.